The Ghost Writer (film): Non-fictional allusions

 Pierce Brosnan plays the character of Adam Lang, who has echoes of former British Prime Minister Tony Blair.
 The character is linked to the 2003 invasion of Iraq, the war on terror and the special relationship with the United States.
 The author of the book on which the film is based has said he was inspired at least in part by anger toward Blair's policies, and called for him to face war crimes trials.

 Robert Pugh, who portrayed the former British Foreign Secretary, Richard Rycart, and Mo Asumang, who played the US Secretary of State, both physically resemble their real-life counterparts, Robin Cook and Condoleezza Rice.
 Like the fictional Rycart, Cook had foreign policy differences with the British Prime Minister.
 The old man living on Martha's Vineyard is a reference to Robert McNamara.
-Hatherton Corporation alludes to real-life Halliburton.

 Release

 The film premièred at the 60th Berlin International Film Festival on 12 February 2010, and was widely released throughout much of Europe during the following four weeks.
 It went on general release in the US on 19 March 2010 and in the UK on 16 April 2010.

 For the US theatrical release, the dialogue was censored and re-dubbed with tamer language in order to meet the Motion Picture Association's qualifications for a PG-13 rating.
 The censored PG-13 version was later used for the US DVD and Blu-ray releases while the uncensored version was retained for most international DVD and Blu-ray releases.